Free Specialization Module

+There are two types of FSM courses, i.e., courses that have been accepted previously and courses that have not been accepted as FSM.
 In case you have found a course that was already accepted, please inform yourself at the respective department if the course is still offered and is still open for MIBS students, under which terms the course is offered, and whether there are any restrictions on admission.
 If the course was recognized as an FSM before, it is necessary to visit the examination office (Mrs. Baumann) during the examination registration period and file the FSM form, which includes the course name and examination number.
-The examination office will register you for the course.
+The examination office will register you for the respective examinations.
+The FSM form is available in the MIBS StudOn group.

 - First and last name of student